 Q: Should I take these drops daily?

-A: Elderberry is known to support the immune system, but it is also known for its antioxidant properties.
+A: Elderberry has been used traditionally for a long time to support the immune system.
 You can take these drops to support immune function, but the health benefits of Elderberry support overall wellness, so you can also take them as part of your daily wellness routine.

 Q: Can I take these Elderberry Drops if I have an autoimmune disease?